 The two biotechnology majors on our team conducted initial research on the minimum technical parameters (fluid levels, flow speed, etc.) required to still be useful for the type of experiments Histogen would be conducted.
-From there our team ideated on potential solutions, eventually narrowing down to the 3 I modeled above.
+From there our team ideated on potential solutions, eventually narrowing down to a few solutions that were fleshed out in CAD

-Based on the feedback from Histogen’s scientists, we proceeded to flesh out the design for Design Alternative 1, highlighted in the video below.
+Based on the feedback from Histogen's scientists, we proceeded to flesh out a single design, highlighted in the video below.

 From the above design, I, along with the other engineer in the group created a working prototype.
 Material choice was largely dictated by it's ability to sterilized via autoclave and cost.

 We then designed a series of experiments to test actual fluid flow in the device.
 The main areas we sough to address were the water tightness of the device, the speed at which fluids could be effectively ran through the system, and the level of agitation we were able to induce to potential cell cultures.